EliasHami/EliasHamiBlog/README.md

 Made in :
 * front-end : angular, react
+* back-end : Wordpress headless (easy solution for blogging and already deployed in bluehost)
-* back-end : django, node.js, firebase, strapi
+* host : Bluehost